 Via this question I’m looking to ascertain whether the candidate will blend in naturally and become a welcome contributor to the team.
 I’m also paying attention to the applicant’s past behavior.
 Here are a few questions as examples.
 “What do you know about our company?”
 That one tests whether the candidate has done his homework and is well prepared or really interested.
 “What is your management style?”
 Here I’m listening to hear whether he says only the obvious and whether he’ll be able to adapt to the company’s needs.
 I am looking for maturity, competency, and how he handles relationships with others.

 The last area I explore is motivation.
 Typical questions would be, “Why are you interested in this position?”
 Then I watch to see whether he talks about self or company needs, whether he understands challenges, how he envisions contribution to organization, whether he clearly demonstrates passion and excitement, and whether he’s just plain likable.
 Other questions whose answers reveal motivation might be: “Why do you want to leave [or did you leave] this position?
 What would be your perfect job?
 What would you do in the first 90 days after being hired?
 What are your interests outside work?
-People who do a lot outside work are also motivated at work.
+People who do a lot of outside work are also motivated at work.

 Interviewing is a combination of art and science.
 And making the mistake of hiring bad people is very costly.